Chapter 16 Cross-validation

 16.6 Cross-validation in Stan

-We can also use PSIS-LOO-CV and K-fold-CV with our Stan models, but we should be careful to store the appropriate log-likelihood in the generated quantities
+PSIS-LOO-CV and K-fold-CV can also be used with our Stan models, but care has to be taken to store the appropriate log-likelihood in the generated quantities block.
+This means the sampling notation should not be used in this block (see Box 10.2).

 16.6.1 PSIS-LOO-CV in Stan

-We revisit the model implemented in section 10.4.2, which was evaluated using the Bayes factor in chapter 15.
+We revisit the model implemented in section 10.4.2, which was evaluated using the Bayes factor in section 15.4.
 Now, we want to compare the predictive performance of a model that assumes an effect of attentional load on pupil size against a similar model that assumes no effect.
 To do this, we assume the following likelihood:

 \[\begin{equation} p\_size_n \sim \mathit{Normal}(\alpha + c\_load_n \cdot \beta_1 + c\_trial \cdot \beta_2 + c\_load \cdot c\_trial \cdot \beta_3, \sigma) \end{equation}\]